RESEARCH PROJECTS

 Meta-structure Reconstruction

 Knowing what we are dealing with is the most important strategy to successfully engineer our targets.
-Although it had been several decades to study E. coli, there are still plenty of unknown regulatory mechanisms, networks, and interaction between them beyond the genomic sequence.
-Owing to the development of innovative high-throughput technologies, we can now have potentials to fully reconstruct meta-structure of bacterial regulatory networks beyond E. coli.
-We use the cutting-edge high-throughput genome-scale experimental methods such as ChIP-exo, RNA-seq, TSS-seq, and Ribo-seq to build a comprehensive regulatory network of bacterial genome.
-Comprehensive understanding of the meta-structure of bacteria will continue to enable applications in metabolic engineering, microbial engineering for energy, materials, and human health.
+Although it has been several decades to study E. coli, there are still plenty of unknown regulatory mechanisms, networks, and interactions between them beyond the genomic sequence.
+Owing to the development of innovative high-throughput technologies, we now have the potential to fully reconstruct the meta-structure of bacterial regulatory networks beyond E. coli.
+We use cutting-edge, high-throughput genome-scale experimental methods such as ChIP-exo, RNA-seq, TSS-seq, and Ribo-seq to build a comprehensive regulatory network of bacterial genomes.
+A comprehensive understanding of the meta-structure of bacteria will continue to enable applications in metabolic engineering and microbial engineering for energy, materials, and human health.